 I’m not kidding!
 I only check a bag when I’m traveling upwards of 3 weeks, and even then it’s under duress.
-I’m big on packing versatile basic items that can be worn for multiple occasions – silk blouses from Joe Fresh & Hunter Dixon, sheath dresses and pencil skirts from Ann Taylor, dark skinny denim (the Emma is my favorite) from DL 1961, patent pointed flats, and a fitted blazer from Rugby Ralph Lauren.
+I’m big on packing versatile basic items that can be worn for multiple occasions – silk blouses from Everlane, tees from J.Crew, dresses from MM LaFleur, dark skinny denim, at least two pairs of chic flats, and a blazer (Zara and J.Crew for the win here).
 Throw a clutch filled with jewelry and a silk scarf into your suitcase, and you’re set.

 What has been your favorite place to travel to?

 I’m admittedly biased towards India – it feels as much as home to me as the United States.
 Russia, Thailand, and Spain are some of my favorite international destinations.
 In the United States, I love traveling to New Orleans, San Francisco, Seattle, and my hometown of Philadelphia.
 You can find all the details of these places (and more) here.